Harry Clasper

-Harry Clasper (5 July 1812 – 12 July 1870) was a professional rower and boat builder from Tyneside in England.
+Henry (Harry) Clasper (5 July 1812 – 12 July 1870) was a professional rower and boat builder from Tyneside in England.
 He was an innovative boat designer who pioneered the development of the racing shell and the use of outriggers.
 He is said to have invented spoon-shaped oars.

 He was the first of three well-known Tyneside oarsmen, the other two being Robert Chambers and James Renforth.

 Early history

 Harry Clasper was born in Dunston, now part of the Metropolitan Borough of Gateshead, but then an independent village on the south bank of the River Tyne, a mile upriver from Gateshead.
-Later his family moved to Jarrow, also on the south bank on the Tyne, downriver from Newcastle.
+Later his family moved to Jarrow, also on the south bank of the Tyne, downriver from Newcastle.
 At the age of 15, he began to work at Jarrow Pit, which was notorious for firedamp.
-After a while Clasper decided that mining did not suit him and he became apprenticed as a ship's carpenter in Brown's Boatyard, Jarrow.
+After a while, Clasper decided that mining did not suit him and he became apprenticed as a ship's carpenter in Brown's Boatyard, Jarrow.
 There he learnt about woodworking and the principles of boatbuilding.
 This would be useful to him in later life.

-After a while his family moved back to Dunston and Clasper became employed as a coke burner and wherryman for the Garesfield Coke Company at nearby Derwenthaugh.
+After a while, his family moved back to Dunston and Clasper became employed as a coke burner and wherryman for the Garesfield Coke Company at nearby Derwenthaugh.
 His work as a wherryman would also serve him well in later life.
-Clasper then worked for a while at Hawks, Crawshay and Sons Ironworks around the mid-1830s.
+Clasper then worked for a while at Hawks, Crawshay, and Sons Ironworks around the mid-1830s.

 In 1836 he married his cousin Susannah Hawks, a member of a wealthy family.
 Their wedding certificate shows Clasper signing with a cross, as he could not read or write, whilst Susannah signed her name.